cucumber/docs/content/cucumber/configuration.md

 The type registry is used to configure parameter types and data table types.
 It can be configured by placing an implementation of `cucumber.api.TypeRegistryConfigurer` on the glue path.

-For instance, the following `TypeRegistryConfiguration.java` registers a `ParameterType` of type Integer, and a `DataTableType` of type ItemQuantity:
+For instance, the following class registers a `ParameterType` of type Integer, and a `DataTableType` of type ItemQuantity:

 ```java
 public class TypeRegistryConfiguration implements TypeRegistryConfigurer {